iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

    :header-rows: 0

    * - :math:`rzfgg...rr`
-     - is the total amount of resource :math:`f`, cost category :math:`g`, that is available for extraction in a given region :math:`rr`,
+     - total amount of resource :math:`f`, cost category :math:`g`, that is available for extraction in a given region :math:`rr`,
    * - :math:`rzfg....rr...ttt`
-     - is the annual extraction of resource :math:`f`, cost category (grade) :math:`g`  in region :math:`rr` and period :math:`ttt`,
+     - annual extraction of resource :math:`f`, cost category (grade) :math:`g`  in region :math:`rr` and period :math:`ttt`,
    * - :math:`\Delta t`
-     - is the length of period :math:`t`.
+     - length of period :math:`t`.
    * - :math:`\Delta t_0`
-     - is the number of years between the base year and the first model year, and
+     - number of years between the base year and the first model year, and
    * - :math:`R_{zfg,0}`
-     - is the extraction of resource :math:`r`, grade :math:`g` in the base year.
+     - extraction of resource :math:`r`, grade :math:`g` in the base year.

 3.2.2 	Resource Depletion  Constraints